Identifying users

 Single Sign On (SSO)

-You can identify SSO users by passing a signed SSO JWT.
+You can identify SSO users by passing a signed SSO JWT instead of user details.

 Check out this guide for more information on setting up SSO